cvedovini/wp-linkedin/readme.txt

 This plugin provides you with shortcodes to insert your full LinkedIn profile and a rotating scroller of your LinkedIn recommendations in any Wordpress page or post.

-There are two shortcodes available:
+There are 3 shortcodes available:

 * `[li_recommendations width="480" length="200" interval="1000"]` displays a rotating scroller with the recommendations you received
 * `[li_profile]` displays your LinkedIn profile.
 Optional attributes are `fields` and `lang` to overide the general settings.
 But you can pass any attribute and use it in customized templates.